 Now that you’ve been shown how to talk like a graphic designer, do you feel confused or seen?
 Designers can be a very nit-picky bunch of people who use jargon other people can’t understand, but that’s okay, because that’s how we like it.
 We complain a lot, swap client horror stories often, and make fun of ourselves all the time.
 That’s just part of being a designer.

-Got anything that should be added here?
+Do you talk like a graphic designer?
+Do you have any coworkers who talk like a graphic designer?
 What do you think graphic designers say most of all?
 Let me know in the comments!